-III.4.4 How do you select and use key comparative data and information?
+III.4.4 How do you select and use key comparative data and information to support operational and strategic decision making and innovation?

 Internal discussions on the type, source, validity and applicability of data lead to selection, rejection or a process to collect additional data or change methodology of collection.
 Budget decisions are based on directing appropriate resources to priority areas.